openjdk/jdk/src/java.base/share/classes/jdk/internal/vm/annotation/constant-folding.md

 Note that a `Field` object also models a field declaration in the JVM like a `ciField`, so an inherited field in a subclass or subinterface shares the `trustedFinal` setting.

-### Make Final Mean Final

-As noted for `Field.trustedFinal`, protections are missing for some system classes.
-The effort to make final mean final, that all illegal final field modifications must use `--enable-final-field-mutation` and `--add-opens`, represents a step toward this goal.

-In JEP 500, when `--illegal-final-field-mutation=deny`, a final field `f` is still mutable if for some module `M` (including the unnamed module) that could perform final field mutation, one of the following stands:

-1. `f` is a public field declared in a public class, and the package of the declaring class is exported by the containing module to `M`.
-2. The package of the declaring class of `f` is open to `M`.
-3. `f` is in `M`.

-This set of rules is more complex than the existing logic in `fieldDescriptor`, and being in `jdk.internal.module.ModuleBootstrap`, is not easy to export to the JVM runtime.
-In addition, the performance implication of enabling final field mutation on the command line may also be concerning to users.

-In conclusion, trusting based on final field mutation settings is possible, but whether the cost is worth the return is under investigation.